arlharis/laravel-test-api/README.md

 - Paste the `token`.

 #### Live Demo
 _You can use this link to play with API online without cloning the repo.
-[Live Demo](https://85900ff824.lb3.amezmo.co)_
+Just copy and paste it into your API Tester Apps_

 ```
 https://85900ff824.lb3.amezmo.co